 Our Estonian translation team consists of

-Estonian belongs to the Baltic Finnic branch of the Uralic language family that is closely related to Finnish.
+Estonian belongs to the Baltic-Finnic branch of the Uralic language family that is closely related to Finnish.
 It is one of the few European languages that is not Indo-European.
 Despite the existence of some vocabulary borrowed from its neighbors, Estonian is not related to Swedish, Latvian or Russian, all of which are Indo-European languages.
 Estonian is only distantly related to Hungarian and there is no mutual intelligibility between the two.
 Over the years, it has been somewhat influenced by Swedish, both Middle Low German and standard German, Russian, and Latvian.
-Estonian language has borrowed nearly one third of its vocabulary from Germanic languages.
+The Estonian language has borrowed nearly one third of its vocabulary from Germanic languages.
 Estonian employs the Latin alphabet with some additions.
-Today, Estonian is the official language of Estonia and an official language of the European Union, spoken by about 1.1 million people in Estonia and tens of thousands of people who have emigrated abroad.
+Today, Estonian is the official language of Estonia and an official language of the European Union.
+It is spoken by about 1.1 million people in Estonia and tens of thousands of people who have emigrated abroad.

 LOCATIONS OF OUR EXTERNAL TRANSLATORS: